| Online Web / Mobile Demos:

 introspection methods for querying a list of all

 The Extended API may also be used to dynamically generate drawings based on configuration files, information from a database or user input.
 The object-oriented resource-based nature of Toolkit makes it extremely easy to create and add objects at run-time and supply data for them, without the need to attach all data variables by hand in a drawing editor.
 To create an additional instance of a dynamic object, it is copied using the GlgCopyObject function.
 The copy will contain the same set of resources as the original object.
 The resources on the copy may be accessed by simply naming the copy and using the name as part of a path name to access the resources inside the copy.

-Extended API is available with all deployment
+The Extended API is available with all deployment

-following lists the types of applications
+The following lists the types of applications

 If the drawing can be built ahead of time using the Graphics Builder, the GLG Standard API is sufficient to display the drawing and update it with real-time data.